google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 ### If I update my site's service worker, will this update automatically in the background even without the user visiting the site?

-No. The update to the SW will be processed the next time that the user visits the page.
+No. The update to the service worker will be processed the next time that the user visits the page.

 ### When will the "Unknown sources" restriction be removed?